Solvability of the Neumann problem for elliptic equations in chord-arc domains with very big pieces of good superdomains: Introduction

 An open problem posed by Kenig in 1991 \cite[Problem 3.2.2]{Ke} and reintroduced by Toro at the ICM in 2010 \cite[Question 2.5]{To} is the following: \begin{prob} In a bounded chord-arc domain $\Omega \subset \R^{n+1}$, $n \geq 2$, does there exist $p>1$ such that the Neumann problem for the Laplacian with boundary data in $L^{p}(\pom)$ is solvable? \end{prob} If $\Omega \subset \R^2$ is a bounded chord-arc domain, Jerison and Kenig \cite{JeK3} showed that $(N_p)_{\Delta} \Leftrightarrow (R_p)_{\Delta} \Leftrightarrow (D_{p'})_{\Delta}$.
 For a result that applies to rougher but also flatter domains than Lipschitz, we refer to the work of Hofmann, Mitrea, and Taylor \cite[Section 7]{HMT}, where they prove that for every $p \in (1,\infty)$, there exists an $\varepsilon > 0$ such that for every $\varepsilon$-regular SKT domain (see \cite[Definition 4.8]{HMT} for the definition), $(N_p)_{\Delta}$ is solvable.
-In fact, these domains have flat boundaries, so there are Lipschitz domains that are not $\varepsilon$-regular SKT domains.
 By Semmes' decomposition (see \cite[Theorem 4.16]{HMT}), the boundaries of such domains have very big pieces of sufficiently flat Lipschitz graphs with the Lipschitz constant depending on $\varepsilon$.
-Note that the lack of flatness does not allow one to prove invertibility of layer potentials as in \cite{HMT}, thus necessitating different methods.
+Note that for general chord-arc domains, the lack of flatness does not allow one to prove invertibility of layer potentials as in \cite{HMT}, thus necessitating different methods.

-In an recent interesting work \cite{FL}, Feneuil and Li proved the Neumann counterpart of \cite[Theorem 1.22]{MPT} exploring the connections between the solvability of Poisson Neumann problems with interior data in the right Carleson-type spaces and the solvability of $(N_p)_{\mathcal{L}}$.
-They also proved the extrapolation of the solvability of the Poisson Neumann problem, which, in turn, led to the extrapolation of the solvability of $(N_p)_{\mathcal{L}}$ under the assumption of solvabiliy of $(D_{p'})_{\mathcal{L}^*}$.
-The latter result improves on \cite[Theorem 6.3]{Kenig-Pipher} even in the ball, where it was proved extrapolation of $(N_p)_{\mathcal{L}}$ assuming solvability of $(R_p)_{\mathcal{L}}$ (which, by \cite{MT}, implies solvability of $(D_{p'})_{\mathcal{L}^*}$).
-It is worth mentioning that \cite[Theorem 6.3]{Kenig-Pipher} was extended to chord-arc domains by Hofmann and Sparrius \cite{HS}simultaneously and independently adapting the method in \cite{Kenig-Pipher}, which was also an interesting achievement.